Rishthegreat/Notes/School/Theodore Roosevelt.md

 	- Government, not the big businesses have the power
 	- He gave a lot of power to US Steel which also ended up aquiring another company
 	- In the public, he was seen as a trust buster which made him more popular

+#### Elections
+- Wins the election of 1904
+- Makes a mistake when he says that he is not going to run after 1908
+	- He really liked being president